drupalprojects/views_datasource/README.txt

 (http://microformats.org/wiki/hcard-cheatsheet) spec.
 However any node type (like those created with nodeprofile or Bio or Advanced Profile or Content Profile) can be used in the view.
-It doesn't matter what data table the view is base on, only what fields are exposed.
+It doesn't matter what data table the view is based on, only what fields are present in the view.

 OPTIONS
 ------